 No. Date:

-Foll here quo lowing the quotation for Supply and deli- by awarded the supply and delivery of ted as per our minute no the listed goods/serv of vices at the inc
+here Following the quotation for Supply and delivery of, you are hereby awarded the supply and delivery of the listed goods/services at the indicated prices as you had quoted as per our minute no of

-lered From:
+Ord lered From:

-Deli ivery to: by da te
+Del ivery to: by da te

 DESCRIPTION OF ITEM QUANTITY UNIT COST TOTAL COST

-To OTAL (Kshs)
+Т OTAL (Kshs)

 Tot al Cost In Words Kshs.:

-00
+••••

-CH.
-AIRMAN TREASURER
+CH AIRMAN TREASURER

-/D NO I/D NO
+I/D NO I/D NO

-oplier's acceptance: I, ve mentioned goods/services to the CIG hv agree to supply the
+oplier's acceptance: I, ve mentioned goods/services to the CIG by agree to supply the

 ned date

 Dist tribution of Copies 1.
 One copy retained by Supplier 1.
 Another copy signed by the Supplier oplier and returned t o CIG